-In 1995, the Supreme Court in U.S. Term Limits, Inc. v.
-Thorn-ton concluded that a state-imposed limitation on congressional terms of office was unconstitutional because it established an additional qualification for congressional office in violation of Article I, sections 2 and 3, setting forth the three basic congressional qualifications of age, citizenship, and inhabitancy.94 The Court re-affirmed its holdings in Powell that the qualifications for service in Congress set forth in the Constitution are fixed and cannot be supplemented by the States nor by Congress.
-Changing these qualifications would require a constitutional amendment ratified by threequarters of the States.95
+fications of age, citizenship, and inhabitancy.
+The Court reaffirmed its holdings in Powell that the qualifications for service in Congress set forth in the Constitution are fixed and cannot be supplemented by the States nor by Congress.
+Changing these qualifications would require a constitutional amendment ratified by three-quarters of the States.
+The States of the States of the States.